snoyberg/posa-chapter/warp.md

     Int -> IO a -> IO (Maybe a)

-The first argument is time to timeout in microsecond.
+The first argument is time of timeout in microsecond.
 The second argument is an action which handles input/output (IO).
 This function returns a value of `Maybe a` in the IO context.
 `Maybe` is defined as follows: